bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 1/Chapter_1.md

 > The lift seems to descend forever into the belly of Sharn.
 Several minutes pass as and the lift rattles and shakes, as if passing into some place it was not meant to go.
 This rumbling builds to a violent peak then the lift stops, and its doors open.
 >
-> By the lift’s interior light, you can see into a vast, unlit cavern strewn with broken stonework from ancient buildings as far as you can see in every direction.
+> By the lift's interior light, you can see into a vast, unlit cavern strewn with broken stonework from ancient buildings as far as you can see in every direction.
 The air is stale, and filled with dust and the scent of decay.
 These are the ruins of the cities atop which Sharn is built.
 >
 > Ahead of you lies the darkness - there are no lights down here.
 In the immediate vicinity you can make out the 30ft high ceiling, and the tops of some buildings.